 The pursuit of independent contractors as a component of strategic sourcing initiatives has evolved quickly in the past few years.
-Companies now have the expectation that suppliers will be proactive in approaching them with sourcing solutions (plural) and helping to devise not just a solution to a single issue, but to help provide a talent management ecosystem.
+Companies now have the expectation that suppliers will be proactive in approaching them with sourcing solutions (plural) and helping to devise not just a solution to a single issue, but to help provide a total talent management ecosystem.

 Below, we take a look at this type of business relationship and how proper design and implementation of such an ecosystem can help enterprises tap into the independent talent marketplace efficiently and effectively.